honghaoz/AutoKeyboardScrollView/README.md

 ### Manually

-Just drag [`AutoKeyboardScrollView.swift`](https://raw.githubusercontent.com/honghaoz/AutoKeyboardScrollView/master/Pod/Classes/AutoKeyboardScrollView.swift) into your project and use it directly.
+Just drag [`AutoKeyboardScrollView.swift`](https://raw.githubusercontent.com/honghaoz/AutoKeyboardScrollView/master/Pod/Classes/AutoKeyboardScrollView.swift) (Located in `./Pod/Classes`, right click and **Download Linked File**) into your project and use it directly.

 ## Usage
 Just use `AutoKeyboardScrollView` as parent view of textFields, or views contain textFields.
 Add subViews on `autoKeyboardScrollView.contentView` (Be sure to add subViews on `.contentView`), then it just works!